-Bake for 25 minutes, rotating the trays halfway through, or until the cookies have just taken on the slightest golden color around the edges but are otherwise quite anemic.
-If you notice the cookies beginning to brown early, your oven may be running a little hot and your cookies will finish sooner.
+Bake for 25 minutes, rotating the trays halfway through, or until cookies have just taken on the slightest golden color around the edges but are otherwise quite anemic.
+If you notice cookies beginning to brown early, your oven may be running a little hot and your cookies will finish sooner.

 Arrange half of the cookies bottoms up, with their mate sitting right beside, bottoms down.

 Pipe a 1-inch strip of ganache down the center of each bottoms-up cookie (stopping a little shy of each end).
 Top each ganache covered cookie with its mate, using your fingers to gently press the cookies together and to push ganache out until its flush with the edges.

 Repeat until all cookies have been sandwiched.
 Place cookies in fridge and chill for 10 minutes.
 Once cookies have chilled, transfer them to an airtight container, placing a sheet of parchment paper between layers.